ryan-senn/elm-readability/README.md

 This module calculates the readability of text.

-At this point in time, it supports the [Dale–Chall readability formula](https://en.wikipedia.org/wiki/Dale-Chall_readability_formula) and the [Cole-Liau readablility formula](https://en.wikipedia.org/wiki/Coleman-Liau_index)
+At this point in time, it supports the [Dale–Chall readability formula](https://en.wikipedia.org/wiki/Dale-Chall_readability_formula) and the [Coleman-Liau readablility formula](https://en.wikipedia.org/wiki/Coleman-Liau_index)

 It has been developed for and used in SEO Apps's [word counter tool](https://seoapps.dev/word-counter).